edisonwang03/MyPygame/README.md

+# MyPygame

-# A collection of games programmed utilizing the Pygame module in Python
+A collection of games programmed utilizing the Pygame module in Python